President, David Farsetti

 Info: David assumed both the role of President and President-Elect following the resignation of the previous President.

-Why I want to be a music therapist: To help children who have cancer win the battle of a lifetime.
+Why I want to be a music therapist: To help people recover from physical and neurological injuries.

 Secretary, Grace Ham